flyntwp/flynt-docs/tutorial/first-component/modify-data.md

 The ideal would be to make this text dynamic, but still let the editor insert the `postsPerPage` number where appropriate.
 Lets implement this!

-First, lets create a new field for the Post Slider component named `postsPerPageText`.
+First, lets create a new field for the SliderPosts component named `postsPerPageText`.

-Update `Components/PostSlider/fields.json` to match the following:
+Update `Components/SliderPosts/fields.json` to match the following:

 ```json
 {